ucisysarch/WebRTCBench/README.md

 ## WebRTCBench

 ## Overview
-WebRTC is an industry and standards effort to provide real-time communication capabilities into all browsers and make these capabilities accessible to software developers via standard HTML5 and Javascript APIs [1].
-WebRTC fills a critical gap in web technologies by allowing (a) the browser to access native devices (e.g., microphone, webcam) through a Javascript API and (b) to share the captured streams through using browser-to-browser Real-Time Communication.
-WebRTC also provides data sharing.
-### WebRTCBench in a Nutshell
-The goal of WebRTCBench is to provide a quantitative comparison of WebRTC implementations across browsers and devices (i.e., hardware platforms).
-WebRTC accomplishes three main tasks: Acquiring audio and video; Communicating Audio and Video; Communicating Arbitrary Data.
-The se tasks are mapped one to one to three main Javascript APIs.
-These are as follows: MeadiaStream (i.e., getUserMedia); RTCPeerConnection; RTCDataChannel.
-Hence, a quantitative assessment of WebRTC implementations across browser and devices is performed via collecting performance of MediaStream, RTCPeerConnection, and RTCDataChannel.
+WebRTCBench is a WebRTC benchmark developed at the Parallel Architectures and Systems Lab at the University of California Irvine.
+It aims to provide a quantitative comparison of WebRTC implementations across browsers and devices.

+WebRTC accomplishes three main tasks: Acquiring audio and video; Communicating Audio and Video; Communicating Arbitrary Data through JavaScript APIs.
+This benchmark captures most of WebRTC functionalities and provides initialization and call establishment performance between two peers in a WebRTC triangle [1] and performance of data channels and media engine during call .
-Because a MediaStream contains one or more media stream tracks (e.g., Webcam and Microphone), WebRTCBenc allows to define MediaStreams composed of Video, Audio, Data and any combination thereof.
-Likewise single peer connection with web server and multiple peer connections between browsers are supported in a WebRTC triangle [1].

 ### What Is Included ?
 This release is composed of two components:
 1. a web server based on socket.io [2]